johannes-mueller/devcontainer.el/README.md

 Then you have a bunch of commands prefixed with `devcontainer-` to have fun with devcontainers.
 As of now they are not documented.
 Documentation will be written once some practical experience is gained.

+Maybe you also want to install the `coterm` package and activate `coterm-mode`.
+Then the Docker output in the Emacs buffers gets way more readable.

 ## Plans